DreymaR/colemak_org/README.md

 FAQ: LAYOUT DESIGN QUESTIONS
 ----------------------------
-	- "Which Colemak is better, Classical/"Vanilla" or Curl/DH?"
+	☑ "Which Colemak is better, Classical/Vanilla or Curl/DH?"
+		- It's quite individual really!
+There are many users of both variants, among them people who have tried both.
+		- The Curl-DH mod reduces lateral (inwards) travel for the index fingers, and helps the common HE bigram.
+		- To determine what you like best, decide how you feel about inwards stretches to D (QWERTY G) and H.
+		- Then compare with the downwards <i>curl</i> to V and M. If you prefer those, consider Cmk-DH.
+		- Individual preference and typing style (e.g., float vs grounding) may affect the choice.
+		- Both variants are well suited for both row-staggered and matrix/ortho keyboards.
-		- Both have shown 220+ WPM typing test results
+		- People have achieved 220+ WPM typing test results on both variants (Viper and Sophie).
-		- Individual preference:
-		- Your typing style may affect your choice a bit (float vs grounding)
-	- "Is Colemak-DH the same as...?"
+	☑ "Is Colemak-DH the same as...?"
-		- "...DHm/DHk, the DH mod for ANSI/ISO vs matrix/ortho...?"
+		- "...DHm/DHk, the DH mod for ANSI/ISO vs matrix/ortho keyboards, or...?"
+		- There are many names and letters floating around, let's hopefully clear this up a bit.
 		- The DH mod for Colemak is the result of SteveP's Mod-DH project from 2014.
-As the name says, it moves the D and H keys.
+As its name says, it moves the D and H keys.
-		- To be precise: 'Mod-DH' is the _project_.
-The 'Curl-DH' or just 'DH' mod is the result.
-'Colemak-DH' is the resulting layout.
-		- It's a _Curl_ mod: It lets the home row curl like the natural curve of fingers on a hand instead of stretching inwards.
+		- It's a _Curl_ mod: It lets the home row curl down like the natural curve of fingers on a hand instead of stretching inwards.
+		- To be precise, 'Mod-DH' is the _project_.
+The 'Curl-DH' or just 'DH' _mod_ is the result.
+'Colemak-DH' is the resulting _layout_.
-		- On a row-staggered board (any standard keyboard has a 1/4–1/2u row stagger) it's accompanied by an _Angle_ mod.
+		- On a row-staggered board (any standard keyboard has a 1/4–1/2u row stagger), DH is accompanied by an _Angle_ mod.
 		- The geometrically descriptive name for Colemak-DH is therefore Colemak-CurlAngle or Cmk-CA.
 		- There is only one standard variant of Cmk-DH now, although a few have been tried out.
+It's the same as the original from 2014.
-		- Standard Cmk-DH has M on the home row and is also named Cmk-DHm.
+		- Standard Cmk-DH has M on the home row and is thus also named Cmk-DHm.
 There's also a Cmk-DHk, the former standard (2017–2020).
+		- A common misconception is that the 'm' in DHm stands for 'matrix' as in matrix/ortho boards.
+This is wrong.
+I should know; I made that abbreviation.
-		- The even further modded Colemak-CAWS is DH(CA) plus Wide and Sym (WS) mods.
+		- Some use Colemak-CurlAngle plus further Wide and Sym mods, which makes Colemak-CAWS.
 See [the Big Bag][bigbag].
 	☑ "Why is Z in the middle of the board on Angle-ANSI?
 Would DH work without that pesky confusing Angle mod?"
 		- "Would using one ortho board and another ANSI Angle-modded board make it more confusing?"
-	- "Which layouts are better than Colemak?"
+	☑ "Which layouts are better than Colemak?"
-		- Depends a lot on modeling and scoring.
+		- Any answer depends a lot on modeling and scoring.
 Individual factors and preferences become important, as with vanilla vs DH.
 		- Diminishing returns, infinite layout pool
 		- More changes from QWERTY, more keys change hands, fewer shortcuts kept
 		- Many layouts claiming superiority have more pinky movement!
 Also more pinky SFBs even with fewer total SFBs.
 			- Colemak places the quite common `A` and `O` on pinkies, but has little pinky movement to the other rows.
 		- Word of warning about implementation.
 	☑ "Isn't Workman/Norman/Whatever better than Colemak?
 Its documentation says so!"
 		- Please don't trust any layout maker's own words.
 There really are a lot of fairly clueless people, and even nutcases make layouts.